versia-pub/protocol/README.md

 > **Note:** This protocol is still in development and is not ready for use yet.
 This document is a draft, and is subject to change.

+> You may be looking for the [Lysand server project](https://github.com/lysand-org/lysand) instead of this page.
+This is the specification for the Lysand protocol, which the server project implements.

 ## 1.1.
 Introduction

 The Lysand Protocol is meant to be a protocol for federated applications to communicate with each other using the HTTP stack.
 It is meant to be a simple protocol that is easy to implement and understand.